jsquyres/ompi/docs/validate.rst

    gets a few messages (e.g., the ``ring_shmem.c`` in the ``examples/`` directory in the Open MPI distribution.)

-If you can run all six of these tests successfully, that is a good indication that Open MPI built and installed properly.
+If you can run all of these tests successfully, that is a good indication that Open MPI built and installed properly.